Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - Litigation SBA size appeals at the SBA Office of Hearings and Appeals (SBA OHA)

-- Legal counsel on legal issues to avoid affiliation under the Ostensible Contractor Rule
+- Legal counsel on legal issues to avoid under the Ostensible Contractor Affiliation

 - Appellate cases before the US Court of Appeals for the Federal Circuit